mennosmit-dev/mennosmit-dev/README.md

 # 👋 Hi, I'm Menno Smit
 ---
-I am an enthousiastic AI engineer on a mission to make the world more efficient.
-Feel free to contact me to if you have any challenges you need solved or if you have ideas you want collaboration on.
+<sub>I am an enthousiastic AI engineer on a mission to make the world more efficient.
+Feel free to
+contact me to if you have any challenges you need solved or if you have ideas you want collaboration on.
 ---